 The surname Eichelberger was first found in Thuringia, a land in Saxony, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Eichelberger family
+Early History of the Eichelberger family

 This web page shows only a small excerpt of our Eichelberger research.
 Another 143 words (10 lines of text) are included under the topic Early Eichelberger History in all our PDF Extended History products and printed products wherever possible.